 Ekodeck will lighten when exposed to water and sunlight, reaching its overall ‘weathered’ colour after 6-12 months, depending on the environment.
 Ekodeck will never fade to grey when left untreated by oil or paint, instead it will maintain its natural ‘weathered’ colour.
 This is based on a comparison against a timber deck left untreated and an Ekodeck left untreated in the same environmental conditions over the same period of time.

-Warm water mixed with bi-carb soda or sugar soap and a stiff bristle decking broom is usually all you need to clean Ekodeck.
+Hot water mixed with dishwashing liquid or sugar soap and a medium bristle brush is usually all you need to clean Ekodeck.
 This will take care of the vast majority of stains.
 When it comes to treating tougher stains please refer to our comprehensive Care and Maintenance Guide.

 Standard wood working tools (e.g. mitre saw, cordless drill, router etc) can be used to cut, drill, saw, fasten and rout Ekodeck boards.
 You do not need any special tools to work with Ekodeck.

-It is strictly not recommended to install Ekodeck into concrete.
-Because of the composition of the material, it will naturally expand and contract and it gets marginally hotter than traditional timber decking.
-Ekodeck needs ventilation and space to keep it cool.
+It is strictly not recommended to install Ekodeck directly onto concrete, as it is a composite product.
+Ekodeck will naturally expand and contract and it does get marginally hotter than traditional timber decking, therefore it requires ventilation and space to keep it cool.

 Ekodeck is just as dense as good quality hardwood timbers.
 These timbers require pre-drilling and Ekodeck is no different.
 As a result please do not use nail guns on Ekodeck.